the episode

 Lynn McLarty: And I said to them, I’d be glad to host it and I’ll invite Kim to teach it.

 Kimberly Faith: Well, I would be honored.
 Well, it’s just, as I kind of read this study about the secular characterization of what makes people’s brains function longer with acuity.
 There were so many spiritual parallels.
 I just thought everybody wants to stay young.
 This is what and it’s kind of crazy because I had a lot of feedback on the devotional.
+Because if you think about our culture, we’re all geared towards, you’ve got to look young, you’ve got to act young, you’ve got to do activities that keep you young, you know, all these things.
+But God’s Word has the prescription for keeping the part of us that matters young.
+And that is our soul and our heart and our mind that are in Christ.

+So, I don’t know, have you guys kind of thought about some other things that you’ve done that would have spiritual application that would be helpful for people who are wanting to age the right way according to the Bible standard.
+I hate to say age gracefully.
 I think it’s bigger than that.
 It’s aging in God’s strength and His power and His wisdom and His joy, the fruit of the spirit.
 Right?

 John McLarty: What’s kind of interesting, you said that we do have a body that ages and our physical brain is a part of that.
 And then you have this whole thing we’ve been talking about, the mind, once we’re born again.
 And I would say that’s the key to this spiritual staying young and fresh and flourishing, is you’ve got to be born again.
 You’ve got to have that new nature, that mind of Christ.
-And then so you have this soul in you that is eternal.
+And then you have this soul in you that is eternal.

 And even though it resides in this body that’s aging, our soul is then getting strengthened in the Lord and maturing and just getting stronger and stronger, not weaker and weaker, but in a body.
 That’s kind of an interesting little paradox there.

-Kimberly Faith: I’m glad you brought that up because actually this weekend, I’ve been working on section of that concept study workbook under human design.
+Kimberly Faith: I’m glad you brought that up because actually this weekend, I’ve been working on a section of that concept study workbook under human design.
 And I’m adding a section called the mind and then also a section called the heart.
 Because people ask when we’re teaching body, soul, and spirit, like, what about the mind?
 What about the heart?
 And so, you know, in this section on the mind, I’m just emphasizing that we have one of two minds we can think of, the natural mind or the mind of Christ.

 John McLarty: Right.
 Which the Bible would call carnal.